Our list of ten best perennials for the sun is based on four criteria. The selected plants:

-I use Montauk daisies (photo) for late-season floral color.
-By cutting them back during the summer, I not only keep the foliage more compact, but also delay blooming -- until fall.
-If white isn't your thing for a flower but you like daisy-style blossoms, another option that's a perennial for sun is black-eyed susans.
+Use Montauk daisies for late-season floral color.
+By cutting them back during the summer, you not only keep the foliage more compact but also delay blooming—until fall.
+If white isn't your thing for a flower but you like daisy-style blossoms, another option that's a perennial for the sun is Black-Eyed Susans.

 03 of 10

-Delphiniums are one of the more striking plants on my list.
+Delphiniums are one of the more striking plants on this list.
 Not only do they come in some eye-catching colors, but they also stand out because of their height.
-'Summer Skies' is the cultivar in image, but I grow a darker type: 'Black' Knight.
-Other perennials for sun that are tall -- and therefore well-suited for display along a fence line or in the back row of a layered flower border -- are hollyhocks (although they are only short-lived perennials, at best) and Italian bugloss (another short-lived plant).
+'Summer Skies' is the cultivar in the image, but there's a darker type you can grow called 'Black' Knight.
+Other perennials for the sun that are tall—and therefore well-suited for display along a fence line or in the back row of a layered flower border—are hollyhocks (although they are only short-lived perennials, at best) and Italian bugloss (another short-lived plant).

 04 of 10

 Centaurea montana is a perennial type of bachelor buttons.
 The cultivar pictured is 'Amethyst Dream.'
 These plants should not be confused with the annual bachelor buttons, which is classified as Centaurea cyanus.
 What we value most about Centaurea montana is the delicate structure of its flowers (their color would be a close second; this perennial for the sun also comes in blue).
 Juxtapose them with a coarser-textured flower such as Stella de Oro daylily (see below), and you create a wonderful contrast.Continue to 5 of 10 below.